Biliary atresia is a serious disease requiring prompt early diagnosis preferably before age 6-8 weeks.

-Biliary atresia should be excluded in any baby with jaundice associated with pale stools, with jaundice persisting beyond age 14 days, or if the direct or conjugated bilirubin is >1 mg/dL.
+Biliary atresia should be excluded in any baby with jaundice and pale stools, jaundice persisting beyond 14 days of age, or if the direct or conjugated bilirubin is >1 mg/dL.

 Hepatoportoenterostomy is warranted in infants aged <100 days of age and without evidence of end-stage liver disease, but many go on to require liver transplantation within a few years.

 Most common complications or sequelae are growth failure, portal hypertension, cholangitis, and ascites.
 Long-term management focuses on optimization of growth and nutrition.

 This condition is fatal without surgery and is the leading indication for pediatric liver transplantation.
 At least 70% of children with biliary atresia will undergo liver transplantation, 50% of them by age 2 years.